ArtBlocks/artblocks-docs/creator-onboarding/readme/project-pricing-model.md

 # Price Reductions

 A project's pricing cannot be altered after release.
-Instead, you may reduce your project size, but must run the change by the Artist Liasion or Artistic Coordinator.
+Instead, you may reduce your project size but must run the change by the Art Blocks Art Team in your [M_] DM on Discord.
+We recommend waiting at least 4 weeks before reducing collection size.

+Our contract automatically locks projects FOUR WEEKS after their final mint.

+**Note**: If the artist reduces maxInvocations to current invocations, that tx is considered the start of the four-week timer until lock.